magicbuttonlabs/website/workshop-content.md

 ## 2. Render Deltas

-> How the artifacts intentionally diverge.
-NOTE: a print 2-pager does not exist for Workshop yet; deltas below are full-page vs. web primer only.
-Add 2-pager deltas if/when one is built.
+> How the artifacts intentionally diverge across the full page, the web primer, and the print 2-pager (`workshop-2pager.html` — built after this file; see Delta 5).

 ### Delta 1 — Naming *(resolved: plural "Builders," 2026-05-30)*
 - **Decision:** the offering label is **"Builders Blueprint Series"** — plural, no apostrophe — everywhere it appears as a name.
 The print 2-pager was updated off the earlier singular "Builder's."